PimvanderLoos/c18-virus-model/README.md

 $ python noviz/run_bulk_experiments.py bulk_experiments.txt
 ```

-3) The results can be found in `output.csv`, which will give you the following statistics about each run:
+The combined results of all the experiments can be found in `output.csv`, which will give you the following statistics about each experiment:
 - Death count.
 - Total number of agents that got infected during the simulation.
 - Total number of tests performed (and whether they are negative or positive).